-Summary The participants will collect flowers, leaves, bark and berries from the garden.
-Objectives Participants will learn about several plant species that may be used to create natural dyes.
+Dbjectives Participants will learn about several plant species that may be used to create natural dyes.

 Materials Paper bags , scissors, plant materials.
-Duration 30 min

 The instructor will gather the participants around and explain that natural dyes can be made from pigments found in nature, and that to do that today, they will need to gather the required ingredients from the garden.
 The instructor explains examples of plant pigments that create dye: